Accueil

 About us

-The remit of the Research Observatory on Diadromous Fish in Coastal Rivers (ORE DiaPFC) is to study changes in migratory fish populations in response to environmental changes (both global and local) affecting the watercourses they inhabit.
+The objective of the Research Observatory on Diadromous Fish in Coastal Rivers (ORE DiaPFC) is to study changes in migratory fish populations in response to environmental changes (both global and local) affecting the watercourses they inhabit.

-The ORE DiaPFC focuses on amphihaline fish (salmon, trout, eels, shad, lampreys, etc.).
+The ORE DiaPFC focuses on diadromous fish (salmon, trout, eels, shad, lampreys, etc.).
 These species, which have been severely weakened by human activity, are a key component of the biodiversity of coastal rivers.
-These rivers are now the main refuges for many of these fish, whose numbers have declined significantly in larger river systems.
+These are now the main refuges for many of these fish, whose numbers have declined significantly in larger river systems.

 Observatoires ORE